 Want to know where The Taming of the Shrew is set?
-Read on for all the details, and see each The Taming of the Shrew setting on the map below.
+See each setting Shakespeare used in the play on the map below.

 Shakespeare’s The Taming of the Shrew has a somewhat complex setting.
 It is a play within a play in a sense.
 A lower-class man is plucked from his environment and taken to a country home in England, where he watches a performance of the play among the wealthy upper class.
 This is a transformation of the beggar – a reflection of the play’s theme of transformation.
 The play is set in Padua in Italy during the Renaissance.
 Padua was both a place where very rich merchants lived and one of Europe’s most famous universities, where Copernicus studied, and where Galileo was a professor.
 The merchant class in Padua treated marriage as a business transaction, which we see in this play.
 Moreover, the male head of the family ruled his family like a despot and there was no argument.
 It is in this setting that Shakespeare has Katherine turning the tables and gains mastery over the males.